smessmer/binary-layout/README.md

 - Const generics make sure that all offset calculations happen at compile time and will not have a runtime overhead.
 - Comprehensive test coverage.

-## Why not `#[repr(packed)]`?
+### Why not `#[repr(packed)]`?
 Annotating structs with `#[repr(packed)]` gives some of the features of this crate, namely it lays out the data fields exactly in the order they're specified without padding.
 But it has serious shortcomings that this library solves.
 - `#[repr(packed)]` uses the system byte order, which will be different depending on if you're running on a little endian or big endian system. `#[repr(packed)]` is not cross-platform compatible.
 This library is.
 - `#[repr(packed)]` [can cause undefined behavior on some CPUs when taking references to unaligned data](https://doc.rust-lang.org/nomicon/other-reprs.html#reprpacked).
    This library avoids that by not offering any API that takes references to unaligned data.
 The only data type you can get a reference to is byte arrays, and they only require an alignment of 1 which is trivially always fulfilled.

-## When not to use this library?
+### When not to use this library?
 - You need dynamic data structures, e.g. a list that can change size.
-This library only supports static data layouts.
+This library only supports static data layouts (with the exception of open ended byte arrays at the end of a layout).
-- Not all of your data fits into the memory and you need to process streams of data.
+- Not all of your layout fits into the memory and you need to process streams of data.
+  Note that this crate can still be helpful if you have smaller layouted packages as part of a larger stream, as long as any one layouted packet fits into memory.

-## Alternatives
+### Alternatives
 To the best of my knowledge, there is no other library offering inplace, zero-copy and type-safe access to structured binary data.
 But if you don't need direct access to your data and are ok with a serialization/deserialization step, then there is a number of amazing libraries out there.
 - [Nom](https://crates.io/crates/nom) is a great crate for all your parsing needs.
 It can for example parse binary data and put them in your custom structs.